w3arycod3r/neodriver-ornament/README.md

 </p>

 # Goal
-Create a rechargable, battery-powered christmas ornament using Adafruit's ["NeoPixels"](https://www.adafruit.com/category/168) (WS2812B RGB addressable LEDs).
+Create a rechargeable, battery-powered Christmas ornament using Adafruit's ["NeoPixels"](https://www.adafruit.com/category/168) (WS2812B RGB addressable LEDs).
 The ornament should contain a hole for a ribbon to hang on a tree.
 The ornament should be "small enough" as to not look out of place on a tree.
 It should be balanced and as symmetrical as possible so that it will hang straight.
 The weight should be comparable to other common ornaments.
 The battery should last for several days/weeks of continuous use.

 Animations should be colorful, interesting, and eye-catching.
 It is acceptable to have a low duty cycle, i.e. the LEDs can have a short ON time playing an animation followed by a longer OFF time to save power.
 # Hardware